jeepies/jays.pics/README.md

 ## Introduction

 jays.pics is an invite-only image hosting service built using Remix and AWS.
 The main goal of this project is to provide a secure and reliable platform for hosting images with restricted access.

+## Prerequisites

+- [Required] Docker installed.
+- [Required] Node.JS or another package manager.
+- [Windows] Install Git or WSL.
+- [Optional] Netcat, this is if you want ./start-database.sh to detect for the database port.

 ## Development